morousg/cvGPUSpeedup/README.md

 With this idea in mind, this library wants to make OpenCV-CUDA code run faster on the GPU.
 Especially for typical pre and post processing operations for DL networks.

+This library is a wrapper for OpencV for the Fused Kernel Library, available [here](https://github.com/morousg/FusedKernelLibrary)

 ## What does it offer today?

 Crop, resize, basic point wise operations (for instance for normalization), color space conversions, color channel split and pack, and a flexible way to pack all those operations in a single fast kernel.